The Build Log

 How I work, and why this log exists

-I am an experienced builder, but this project runs as a deliberate experiment: I describe what I want, Claude Code writes every line of code, and I inspect the outputs, not the implementation.
-I click through the site, try to break the forms, check the data, attack the auth, and judge the result.
-I do not review the code line by line.
+I've built software before, but this project runs as a deliberate experiment: I describe what I want, an AI coding tool called Claude Code writes every line of code, and I check the results, not the code itself.
+I click through the site, try to break the forms, check that the right data shows up, try to get into places I shouldn't be able to, and judge what I find.
+I don't review the code line by line.

 Data & Databases

-The blog becomes a real CMS: drafts, previews, and a color-tag fix
+The blog goes fully self-service: drafts, previews, and a missing color

-I moved the last two hardcoded blog posts into the database, so every post is now created and edited from the admin panel.
-Along the way I fixed a category tag that lost its color in production, stopped the editor from creating duplicate posts, and added a draft preview plus a publish date that stamps when a post actually goes live.
+I moved the last two blog posts that were still hardcoded into the website's files over to the database, so now every post gets created and edited from the admin panel with no coding required.
+Along the way I fixed a topic tag that had lost its color on the live site, stopped the editor from accidentally creating duplicate posts, and added a preview so I can see a draft exactly as readers will.

-Making the site fast — and proving it instead of guessing
+Making the site faster, and proving it instead of guessing

-Pages felt slow, and I kept hard-refreshing to see my own changes.
-That turned out to be two different problems hiding under one symptom: the site was sending a blank page and doing all its real work in the browser, and its cache had no idea when I changed something.
-We fixed both — but the part I care about most is that we measured before and after instead of trusting my gut.
+The site felt slow, and I kept force-refreshing my browser just to see my own changes show up.
+It turned out to be two separate problems wearing the same disguise: the site was sending visitors a blank page and doing all the real work afterward, and the site's saved copies of pages didn't know when I'd changed something.
+We fixed both, but what I care about most is that we measured the improvement instead of just trusting a feeling.

 Data & Databases

-The first people outside my own testing started using the site, and within a day they surfaced three bugs I never hit myself: story submissions crashing on blank optional fields, a map pin landing in the wrong state, and comments that saved but never appeared.
-We fixed all three and made the responses feature richer along the way.
+Once people outside my own testing started using the site, they surfaced three bugs within a day that I had never hit myself: submitting a story crashed if certain fields were left blank, one visitor's map pin landed in the wrong state, and comments that saved correctly never actually showed up.
+We fixed all three, and made the comments feature better along the way.

 Building & Shipping

-A day of blog fixes: Drive images, a phantom 404, LinkedIn cards, and an off-by-one date
+A day of small blog fixes: a broken image, a phantom 'not found,' and a date off by one

-A grab-bag debugging session on the blog: why a Google Drive image would not load, why a newly published post returned "page not found," why LinkedIn showed the wrong preview, and why a date displayed a day early.
-Each one looked small, and each one had a lesson underneath it.
+A grab-bag debugging session on the blog: why an image from Google Drive wouldn't load, why a freshly published post said "page not found," why LinkedIn showed the wrong preview when a post was shared, and why a date displayed a day early.
+Each problem looked small, and each one taught me something.

-Testing Fable 5: the page you are reading is the experiment
+Testing Claude Fable 5: the page you're reading is the experiment

-Anthropic released Claude Fable 5, the first model in the Claude 5 family.
-My first real test: asking it to design and build this Build Log from a single prompt.
+Anthropic released Claude Fable 5, the first model in its newest family.
+My first real test of it: asking it to design and build this Build Log, starting from a single paragraph.

 Building & Shipping

-One long session to remove the demo scaffolding and make the site real: authentication on the admin panel, a blog post editor backed by Firestore, and a newsletter subscriber dashboard.
+One long session spent removing the placeholder scaffolding and making the site real: a proper login for the admin panel, a blog editor connected to the database, and a dashboard for newsletter subscribers.

 Security Conversations

-A real CVE lands, and the fix is a conversation
+A real security vulnerability shows up, and fixing it is just a conversation

 Building & Shipping

-Polish day: branding, SEO, and the long tail of email rendering
+Polish day: branding, search-engine basics, and the stubborn problem of email

-A day of small loops: logo, favicon, sitemap, robots, OpenGraph metadata, and the surprisingly stubborn problem of making emails look right in real inboxes.
+A day of small, quick improvements: the logo, the browser-tab icon, the sitemap, and the details that control how the site looks when it's shared or found in search.
+Plus the surprisingly stubborn problem of making emails look right in real inboxes.

 Security Conversations

-The security conversation: locking down Firestore on launch day
+The security conversation: locking down the database on launch day

-Hours after the first build, I asked Claude Code to audit its own work for security problems.
-It hardened Firestore rules, pulled secrets out of the repo, and then we debugged the rules together until they were both safe and functional.
+A few hours after the very first version of the site was built, I asked Claude Code to review its own work for security problems.
+It tightened the database's permission rules, removed a file with sensitive setup details from the project, and then we worked together to debug those rules until they were both safe and actually usable.

 Building & Shipping

-Day one: a full community platform in a single day
+Day one: a full community platform, built in a single day

-theaihandyman.org went from an empty folder to a working Next.js platform with story submissions, a moderation panel, an interactive world map, and a newsletter, in one day of conversation.
+theaihandyman.org went from an empty folder to a working website with story submissions, a review panel, an interactive world map, and a newsletter signup, in one day of back-and-forth conversation with Claude Code.

 Building something with AI yourself?
 The whole point of this community is trading real notes.
 Share what you are learning.